anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 }
 ```

 The above proposal type exists in order to determine *whether* a new PGF council will be elected.
-In order for a new PGF council to be elected (and hence halting the previous council's power), $\frac{1}{3}$ of validating power must vote on the `PgfProposal`.
+In order for a new PGF council to be elected (and hence halting the previous council's power), $\frac{1}{3}$ of validating power must vote on the `PgfProposal` and more than half of the votes must be in favor.
+If more than half of the votes are against no council is elected and the previous council's ability to spend funds (if applicable) is revoked.
 [Approval voting](https://en.wikipedia.org/wiki/Approval_voting#:~:text=Approval%20voting%20allows%20voters%20to,consider%20to%20be%20reasonable%20choices.) is employed in order to elect the new PGF council, *whilst* the `PgfProposal` is active.
 In other words, voters may vote for multiple PGF councils, and the council with the greatest proportion of votes will be elected.

 See the example below for more detail, as it may serve as the best medium for explaining the mechanism.